The Collège de France in 10 questions

 The research carried out is as extensive and varied as the fields of study of the Collège de France chairs, and goes even further, since the establishment hosts, in whole or in part, 13 research laboratories (UMR) and several dozen research teams working on shorter-term projects.
 This research is structured within the 8 Collège de France institutes.

-The vast majority of lectures at the Collège de France are recorded in their entirety and made freely available on this website and on the Collège de France podcast channels a few days after the lecture.
-Some of our professors' lectures are thus available in their entirety, often over many years.
+The vast majority of lectures at the Collège de France are recorded in their entirety, and made freely available on this website and on the Collège de France podcast channels a few days after the lecture.
+In this way, certain lectures are available in their entirety, often over many years.

-The quality of the courses, the reputation of the French and foreign lecturers, the variety of fields covered, and the fact that tens of thousands of hours of audiovisual archives are available immediately and freely, make this distribution unique in the world.
+The quality of the lectures, the reputation of the French and international lecturers, the variety of subjects covered, and the fact that tens of thousands of hours of audiovisual archives are available immediately and freely, make this distribution unique in the world.

 Where to buy Collège de France publications ?

-Éditions du Collège de France publishes around twenty new titles each year.
-Inaugural lectures, the Collège de France Yearbook with abstracts of courses since 1901, research works, lecture series, symposium proceedings, closing lectures: all stem from lectures given at the Collège de France or are based on research carried out within the institution.
+The Collège de France Publishing Department publishes around twenty new titles each year.
+Inaugural lectures, the Collège de France Yearbook with abstracts of lectures since 1901, research works, lecture series, symposium proceedings, closing lectures: all are derived from lectures given at the Collège de France or are based on research carried out within the institution.

 Digital books are marketed and openly accessible on OpenEdition Books.
 Printed books are sold in bookshops, as well as at the reception desk of the Collège de France heritage library on the Marcelin Berthelot site.